 These programs along with the office’s health care activities provided to the minority and disadvantaged people of Kansas and the Kansas City metropolitan area, are examples of how the KU School of Medicine is emerging as a pioneer in providing opportunities to the youth of our community.

 The Office of Cultural Enhancement and Diversity has also undertaken initiatives on behalf of minority faculty.
-These include the development of mentoring Programs; facilitation of research; and collaborative efforts with the Office of Professional Development and Faculty Affairs to advance the careers of minority faculty.
+These include the development of mentoring Programs; facilitation of research; and collaborative efforts with the Faculty Affairs and Faculty Development office to advance the careers of minority faculty.

 Diversity is one of the core values at The University of Kansas Medical Center, School of Medicine.
 We are deeply committed to creating the very best and most stimulating educational and professional environment for our students and faculty, and delivering the best health care to our patients.